dotnet/arcade/Documentation/ArcadeSdk.md

   </Project>
   ```

-  CoreFx does not use the default build projects in its repo - [example](https://github.com/dotnet/corefx/blob/66392f577c7852092f668876822b6385bcafbd44/eng/Build.props)

 Note: listing both project files formats (such as .csproj) and solution files (.sln) at the same time is not currently supported.

 #### Example: specifying a solution to build